 Learner Outcome(s): Upon completion of this course, the nurse will have increased knowledge of CAUTI, and be more familiar with the role emergency nurses can provide in supporting practice changes for prevention.

-ANCC Disclosure: The planners and presenters of this course have no conflicts of interest and there was no commercial support of this activity.
-The course will provide 1 contact hour of CNE, upon complete review of course module, successful completion of quiz, and submitting an evaluation.
+Disclosure: The planners and presenters of this course have no conflicts of interest.
+Learners will be awarded 1.0 CNE contact hour upon complete review of the course, completion of the quiz, and submitting an evaluation.
 Course expires 7/31/2022.

 Windows: Google Chrome (latest version), Firefox (latest version)